brikis98/yevgeniy-brikman-homepage/_posts/2018-11-30-the-first-90-days.md

 Wow, such insights!
 Who could've ever known that you need to prepare and have a strategy that matches the situation?
 Here I am, trying to negotiate failure, whereas this whole time I should've been trying to negotiate success!

-I don't know if the book gets better later on, but what I saw was the kind of useless business drivel that gives us the stereotype that all "business books" and "self help books" are bad.
+I don't know if the book gets better later on, but what I saw was the kind of useless business drivel that gives us the stereotype that all "business books" and "self-help books" are bad.

 ## Rating